 - Be sure to use fertilizer with no phosphorus unless you have a soil test saying it's needed—phosphorus causes algae growth in water.

 - Limit the use of lawn chemicals and always follow directions.
 Use the smallest amount necessary.

 - If you are having problems with your grass, don’t keep adding chemicals.
-Have your soil tested at the UMass Extension: http://extension.umass.edu/landscape/
+Have your soil tested by UMass Extension.

 - Use permeable materials, like pavers or crushed stone for any “hardscape” projects, such as patios or walkways.
 Permeable systems allow rain and snow melt to soak through the material, thereby decreasing stormwater runoff.